History of geography: 16th–18th centuries in the West

 Science develops along with empiricism.
 Empiricism gains its central place while reflection on it also grew.
 Practitioners of magic and astrology first embraced and expanded geographical knowledge.
 Reformation Theology focused more on the providence than the creation as previously.
 Realistic experience, instead of translated from scripture, emerged as a scientific procedure.
 Geographical knowledge and method play roles in economic education and administrative application, as part of the Puritan social program.
 Foreign travels provided content for geographic research and formed theories, such as environmentalism.
-Visual representation, map-making or cartography, showed its practical, theoretical, and artistic value.
+Cartography showed its practical, theoretical, and artistic value.

 The concepts of "Space" and "Place" attract attention in geography.
 Why things are there and not elsewhere is an important topic in Geography, together with debates on space and place.
 Such insights could date back in 16th and 17th centuries, identified by M. Curry as "Natural Space", "Absolute Space", "Relational Space" (On Space and Spatial Practice).
 After Descartes's Principles of Philosophy, Locke and Leibniz considered space as relative, which has long-term influence on the modern view of space.
 For Descartes, Grassendi and Newton, place is a portion of "absolution space", which are neural and given.
 However, according to John Locke, "Our Idea of Place is nothing else, but such a relative Position of any thing" (in An Essay Concerning Human Understanding).
 "Distance" is the pivot modification of space, because "Space considered barely in length between any two Beings, without considering any thing else between them".
 Also, the place is "made by Men, for their common use, that by it they might be able to design the particular Position of Things".
 In the Fifth Paper in Reply to Clarke, Leibniz stated: "Men fancy places, traces, and space, though these things consist only in the truth of relations and not at all in any absolute reality".
 Space, as an "order of coexistence", "can only be an ideal thing, containing a certain order, wherein the mind conceives the application of relation".
 Leibniz moved further for the term "distance" as he discussed it together with "interval" and "situation", not just a measurable character.
 Leibniz bridged place and space to quality and quantity, by saying "Quantity or magnitude is that in things which can be known only through their simultaneous compresence—or by their simultaneous perception...
 Quality, on the other hand, is what can be known in things when they are observed singly, without requiring any compresence."
 In Modern Space as Relative, place and what is in place are integrated.
 "The Supremacy of Space" is observed by E. Casey when the place is resolved as "position and even point" by Leibniz's rationalism and Locke's empiricism.